 Spawn from Outer Space

 A meteor falls in the woods near an unspecified town of America.
 In the tradition of The Blob, the meteor actually houses a visitor from outer space: the Deadly Spawn.
-Devoid of any eyes, the fleshy creature hunts by sound, using its many-teethed mouth to mince its preys to death.
+Devoid of any eyes, the fleshy creature hunts by sound, using its more than toothy mouth to mince its preys to death.
 Ted A. Bohus, the producer of the film, commented on the idea behind the film: “I came up with the idea for The Deadly Spawn in 1979 after reading a National Geographic magazine, about seed pods brought back from the Arctic.
 They were thawed and grown.
 The seeds were thousands of years old.
 Why not put a ‘seed pod’ inside a meteor and have it crash, thaw and grow on Earth?”

-With a budget limited to only 25,000 dollars, The Deadly Spawn obviously could not feature advanced creature effects.
+With a budget limited to only 25,000 dollars, The Deadly Spawn could not employ advanced creature effects.
 The titular monster was designed in all of its stages and brought to the screen by John Dods and his special effects team.
-The first approach thought for the monster was to use a suit — but Dods insisted on using other techniques.
+The first approach the crew considered was a suit — but Dods insisted on using other techniques.
 Bohus said: “I drew up a few designs and showed them to John.
 He looked at them and shook his head, ‘Oh no, not another man in a rubber suit monster.’
 I told him we were not going to have much of a budget, but if he could come up with something with that basic design (three heads, lots of teeth, pincer arms)… and could build it cheaply… go for it!
 Within a few days, John came up with some cool designs.
 Some totally unpractical, some cool, but too expensive and then the three-headed, no man in a suit, cool Mother Spawn.”